What We Do

 Analyzing and Advocating for Policy Changes

 Public policies can alter what is possible for individuals and families.
 Policy change happens in stages, and can require advocacy at all levels of government.
 First, we ask questions, analyze, and develop policy alternatives.
 Secondly, we advocate for and assist with implementing the new policies.
-What sometimes starts as lists of numbers and laws becomes a plan to engage legislators, raise awareness and foster opportunity for families.
+What sometimes starts as lists of numbers and laws becomes a plan to engage legislators from both sides of the aisle, raise awareness and foster opportunity for families.
 Click here to learn more.

 Coordinating Coalitions and Convening Citizens